DL6AKU/kcwebm/README.md

 optional arguments:
   -h, --help            show this help message and exit -s SIZE, --size SIZE  Target size of the new video in MB (approximate).
+  -b BITRATE, --bitrate BITRATE
+                        Target bitrate in k of the video (approximate).
+This implies --onepass.
   -r RESIZE, --resize RESIZE
                         Resize video to this height.
 Aspect ratio will be kept.
   -x {8,9}, --vpxversion {8,9}
                         8 for VP8 (default), or 9 for VP9.
   -a, --noaudio         Disable audio completely.
+  -1, --onepass         Disable two-pass encoding.
+  -c, --commandonly     Output ffmpeg commands only.
   --cfac CFAC           Correction factor to account for headers, containers,
                         jitter.
 Default is 0.05.
 Increase if videos get too large.